Charlotte (TV series): Anime

 The 13-episode Charlotte anime television series is directed by Yoshiyuki Asai and produced by P.A.
 Works and Aniplex.
 The series aired in Japan between July 5 and September 27, 2015.
 The screenplay is written by Jun Maeda, who originally conceived the series.
 The chief animators are Noboru Sugimitsu and Kanami Sekiguchi, and Sekiguchi based the character design used in the anime on Na-Ga's original designs.
 Sound and music direction is headed by Satoki Iida.

 The series is being released on seven Blu-ray/DVD compilation volumes between September 23, 2015, and March 30, 2016, in limited and regular editions.
 The seventh volume featured an original video animation episode.
-Three drama CDs, written by Maeda and performed by the anime's cast, were released with the first, third and fifth volumes.
 In North America, the series is licensed by Aniplex of America, who simulcasted the series on Aniplex Channel, Crunchyroll, Hulu, Daisuki, Viewster, and Animax Asia.
 The series was obtained by Madman Entertainment for digital distribution in Australia and New Zealand who simulcasted the series on AnimeLab.
 Anime Limited licensed the anime series in the United Kingdom and released it on Blu-ray on May 29, 2017.

 The anime's music is composed by Maeda, Hikarishuyo, and the group Anant-Garde Eyes, who also provided the musical arrangement.
 The music is released on Key's record label Key Sounds Label.
 The single "Bravely You / Yakeochinai Tsubasa" (灼け落ちない翼) was released on August 26, 2015 in limited (CD+DVD) and regular (CD) editions; the limited edition's DVD contains the opening and ending videos without the credits.
 There are two in-story bands: How-Low-Hello featuring vocals by Maaya Uchida, and Zhiend featuring vocals by Marina.
 One single and one album was released for both bands in 2015.
 How-Low-Hello's single "Rakuen Made / Hatsunetsu Days" (楽園まで/発熱デイズ) was released on September 2, and the band's album Smells Like Tea, Espresso was released on September 30.
 Zhiend's single "Trigger" was released on September 9, and the band's album Echo was released on October 14 as a two-CD set for both English and Japanese lyrics.
 The anime's original soundtrack was released on November 4, 2015, as a two-CD set.

+Audio

-An Internet radio show to promote the series titled Charlotte Radio: Tomori Nao no Seitokai Katsudō Nikki (Charlotteラジオ 〜友利奈緒の生徒会活動日誌〜, Charlotte Radio: Nao Tomori's Student Council Activity Log) streamed 13 weekly broadcasts between July 6 and September 28, 2015, on Niconico.
+An Internet radio show to promote the anime series titled Charlotte Radio: Tomori Nao no Seitokai Katsudō Nikki (Charlotteラジオ 〜友利奈緒の生徒会活動日誌〜, Charlotte Radio: Nao Tomori's Student Council Activity Log) streamed 13 weekly broadcasts between July 6 and September 28, 2015, on Niconico.
 The show was also available via Hibiki Radio Station and Onsen, and was hosted by Ayane Sakura (the voice of Nao).
 Two CD compilation volumes for the show were released between September 30, 2015, and January 27, 2016.

+Three drama CDs, written by Maeda and performed by the anime's cast, were released with the first, third and fifth volumes of the anime's Blu-ray/DVD compilation.